Johnson (composer): Awards

 Johnson won his first National Film Award for the Best Music Direction for the film Ponthan Mada (1994) and the very next year he won his second National film award for the Best Background score for the film Sukrutham (1995) He was the first Malayalee music composer to receive a National award in music category and is also the only Malayalee music director who received two national awards in music category.
 This film has one song Adimarunge ayyayya (അടിമരുങ്ങേ അയ്യയ്യാ) lyrics by O. N. V. Kurup and sung by K. S. Chithra and chorus composed by Johnson.
 This is a folk song.
 National film award committee noted that he brilliantly integrated western folk tunes into this song.
 The award was given for best music direction and background score of this film.
-He has received three Kerala State Film Award for Best Music Director, for the films Ormakkayi (1982), Vadakkunokkiyantram and Mazhavil Kavadi (1989), and Angane Oru Avadhikkalathu (1999).
+He received three Kerala State Film Award for Best Music Director, for the films Ormakkayi (1982), Vadakkunokkiyantram and Mazhavil Kavadi (1989), and Angane Oru Avadhikkalathu (1999).
 He was awarded the Kerala State Film Award for Best Background Music for the films Sadayam (1992) and Sallapam (1996).
 He has thus received five Kerala State Film Awards in music category, an achievement he shares with Devarajan.
 He has received the Kerala Film Critics Awards four times, the most recent in 2008 for Gulmohar.
 In 2007, he won the Mathruboomi Award for Best Music Director for Photographer (2006).
 He won the Mullasserry Raju Music Award for the song "Enthe Kannanu Karuppu Niram", also from the same film.
-In addition, he has received numerous other awards and nominations including Devarajan Master Memorial Award and Raveendran Master Memorial Award.
+In addition, he received numerous other awards and nominations including Devarajan Master Memorial Award and Raveendran Master Memorial Award.